atomiclabs/hyperdex/README.md

 ### This software is currently in beta

 There is a risk of loss of funds.
 Only trade in real currency if you can take that risk.
-We recommend trading the test currencies `BEER` and `PIZZA` instead.
-You can get free `BEER` at the `BEER` [faucet](https://www.atomicexplorer.com/#/faucet).
+We recommend trading the test currencies `RICK` and `MORTY` instead.
+You can get free `RICK` [here](https://www.atomicexplorer.com/#/faucet/rick) and free `MORTY` [here](https://www.atomicexplorer.com/#/faucet/morty).

 ### HyperDEX is just a GUI